-Your CI Style is the Visionary.
+Your CI Superpower is the Visionary.
 You are critical to the success of continuous improvement because you have the ability to look forward several years to see the future vision.
 You understand how all of the pieces come together to create the big picture.
 People are inspired and motivated by your vision of a better future.

 If you get too-focused on the future, you may miss the present.
 You can get overwhelmed by the tactical details to implement your vision.
 People may see you as unrealistic or "ahead of your time".